belyasshh/MoscowRealtyResearch/README.md

 _research.pdf_ - PDF presentation file containing all the explanations and progress of work, the principle of operation of each step.

 _input_data.csv_ - The file with new data was taken from here: https://www.kaggle.com/datasets/mrdaniilak/russia-real-estate-2021

+_README.md_ - explanation of the files, this file.